Accreditation and Affiliation

 The Association of Theological Schools (ATS) has scheduled Luther Seminary for a comprehensive evaluation on Feb.
 23-26, 2015, and the Higher Learning Commission (HLC) will be completing their comprehensive visit during Mar.
 2-4, 2015.

-In preparation for the visits by the accreditation evaluation committees, the Luther Seminary self-study team is conducting a required self-study to assess Luther Seminary against the ATS Standards and HLC Criteria.
-Through the efforts of the team and numerous contributors among the Seminary community (including Board, Faculty, Staff, and Students), we have prepared drafts of two self-study documents, one for each evaluating body.
-Please review the following documents and send any comments about the self-study documents or Luther Seminary's accreditation to firstname.lastname@example.org.
+In preparation for the visits by the accreditation evaluation committees, the Luther Seminary self-study team has conducted a required self-study to assess Luther Seminary against the ATS Standards and HLC Criteria.
+Through the efforts of the team and numerous contributors among the Seminary community (including Board, Faculty, Staff, and Students), we have prepared two self-study documents, one for each evaluating body:

 State and Federal Compliance

 Luther Seminary conducts its operations in compliance with all applicable state and federal laws and regulations:

 Luther Seminary is incorporated as a 501c3 organization as a part of the ELCA.
 The Board of Trustees is a separate 501c3 organization (see standard 7 for complete description of governance and structure).

 As a non-profit educational organization LS follows federal, state and local laws in several broad categories: